 - 1. Title: Cyber Security BES Cyber System Categorization - 2.
-Number: CIP-002-6 - 3.
-Purpose: To identify and categorize BES Cyber Systems and their associated BES Cyber Assets for the application of cyber security requirements commensurate with the adverse impact that loss, compromise, or misuse of those BES Cyber Systems could have on the reliable operation of the BES.
-The identification and categorization of BES Cyber Systems supports appropriate protection against compromises that could lead to misoperation or instability in the BES.
+Number: CIP-002-76 - 3.
+Purpose: To identify and categorize BES Cyber Systems (BCS) and their associated BES Cyber Assets (BCA) for the application of cyber security requirements commensurate with the adverse impact that loss, compromise, or misuse of those BES Cyber SystemsBCS could have on the reliable operation of the BES.
+Identification and categorization of BES Cyber SystemsBCS support appropriate protection against compromises that could lead to misoperation or instability in the BES.